Edi Rama's three reasons why Albania is not a model for Britain after Brexit

 Adam Barnett is a staff writer for Left Foot Forward.
 Follow him on Twitter@AdamBarnett13

 This article has been amended to reflect that Albania was not a Soviet republic, as previously stated.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.